 There are 7 boney building blocks that make up your spine.
 They are called vertebral bodies.
 They are numbered from 1 to 7 and preceded by the letter C to denote Cervical.
-For example the first bone in the cervical spine is the C1.
-In another blog I have discussed the importance of the C1 bone and it role in providing stability in the upper neck.
+For example, the first bone in the cervical spine is the C1.

-Annulus Fibrous: thick tough outer layer that surrounds the disc.
+This refers to a thick tough outer layer that surrounds the disc.
 It is similar to the sidewall in a tire.
-It encases and protects the gel like center.
+It encases and protects the gel-like center.

-Nucleus Pulposus: Gel like material in the center of the disc.
-It is composed of water, collagen and proteoglycans (2).
+Gel-like material in the center of the disc.
+It is composed of water, collagen, and proteoglycans (2).
 The Nucleus Pulposus stability and flexibility for the spine.

-The discs are suspectible to injury.
-Common examples include disc bulges, disc herniations and extrusions.
+The discs are susceptible to injury.
+Common examples include disc bulges, disc herniations, and extrusions.

 Nerves exit the spinal cord as it travels down into the spine.
 At each level of the spine a specific nerve exits.
-For example at the C5/6 level the C6 nerve exits the spine.
+For example, at the C5/6 level, the C6 nerve exits the spine.
 It provides important information to that part of the body.
-The nerve exits though a boney doorway just as you exit your home or office daily.
+The nerve exits through a boney doorway just as you exit your home or office daily.
 This doorway is also known as the Neural Foramen.
 It is composed of bone.
 Nerves are very fragile and are surrounded by fat which provides protection and a level of cushion.
-The Neural Foramen can be narrowed which can cause irritation, compression or injury to the exiting nerve.
+The Neural Foramen can be narrowed which can cause irritation, compression, or injury to the exiting nerve.
 Causes and symptoms are discussed below.

 What Causes Cervical Radiculpathy?